sunwukonga/qor-ec2-ansible/README.md

     ```
 Then encrypt it with `ansible-vault encrypt path/to/vault`

-3. Edit group_vars/ec2/vars and replace the variable values with appropriate ones:
+3. Edit `group_vars/ec2/vars` and replace the variable values with appropriate ones:

-4. Repeat step 2 for this vault file.
+4. Repeat step 2 for the vault file in `group_vars/ec2/`

 5. Create new instance with `ansible-playbook launch.yml --ask-vault-pass`, destroy it with `ansible-playbook destroy.yml --ask-vault-pass`, etc.